omgnetwork/omgnetwork.github.io/website/versioned_docs/version-V1/network/deposits.md

 }
 ```

-After the funds are confirmed on the rootchain, child chain server generates a transaction in a form of UTXO corresponding to the deposited amount.
+After the funds are confirmed on the rootchain, the child chain server generates a transaction in a form of UTXO corresponding to the deposited amount.
 UTXO (unspent transaction output) is a model used to keep a track of balances on the OMG Network.

 If a transaction is successful, you will see a unique `transactionHash` that can be verified on Ethereum block explorer, such as [Etherscan](https://etherscan.io).
-Copy the hash and paste it in the search box for transaction's details.
+Copy the hash and paste it in the search box for the transaction's details.

 Depositing also involves forming a pseudo-block on the child chain.
 Such a block contains a single transaction with the deposited funds as a new UTXO.
 You can check a new block on [the OMG Block Explorer](https://blockexplorer.rinkeby.v1.omg.network).

 ### 4. Make an ERC20 deposit

-Depositing ERC20 tokens requires an approval of the corresponding `Vault` contract.
+Depositing ERC20 tokens requires approval of the corresponding `Vault` contract.
 You can deposit tokens only after this process is finished.

 ```js
 async function makeErc20Deposit () {